sir1e/git-learning/README.md

 ---

+## Hi there 🫡

+I`m Kuruliak Eduard.
+My emotions after taking this course are quite mixed.
+You definitely need to know this, but still, the commands in the console are not very convenient.
+It is easier and faster to use the IDE functionality

 ## Hi!

 I am Artem Karachevtsev.
 Greetings to all!

 ---

 ## Hello!

 After completing the course on git commands, I've learnt a lot of commands that I didn't even know existed before: rebase, checkout, options of push, pull, and fetch.
 So this course was really useful, and I enjoyed it, even though it took a lot of time.
 Actually, all commands are useful, so, I think, sooner or later I'll use them all

 ---